There’s no denying it—as we age, our bodies and minds just don’t work quite as well as they did when we were younger.

 Another fall prevention step is to incorporate exercises into your daily life that promote better balance.
 Look for moves that help strengthen the core and lower body muscle, such as standing on one leg, or side leg raises.

-To assess your risk of falling and to learn prevention strategies, register for Sun Health’s free Stand Up To Falling Down, a fall prevention screening and awareness event, held on September 22 from 8:30 a.m. – 12:30 p.m. at The Colonnade in Surprise.
-Register here, or click here to see the full agenda.
+To assess your risk of falling and to learn prevention strategies, register for Sun Health’s free Stand Up To Falling Down, the annual fall prevention screening and awareness event typically held in September at The Colonnade in Surprise, AZ.
+Subscribe to LiveWell magazine for the monthly event calendar.